Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \subsection{Further Deformations of Symplectic Tropical Curves}

 In this subection we introduce a series of additional techniques regarding symplectic-tropical curves, that will allow us to visualize chains of them inside an ATF.
 When we say a chain of symplectic curves, we imply that the total intersection between them is equal to the geometric intersection.
-Thus, it is not enough to simply construct, for each curve in the chain a STC, as we did in the previous sections, as we want to {\it geometrically} realize the homological intersection.
+Thus, it is not enough to simply construct an STC for each curve in the chain, as we did in the previous sections, as we want to {\it geometrically} realize the homological intersection.
 We start with a simple observation:

 \begin{rmk} First, for $i=1,2$, let $\SC_i$ denote two STCs as in Definition \ref{dfn:Symp_comp_graph}.
 Let $C_i$ denote a STC in $X$ represented by $\SC_i$ as in Theorem \ref{prp:symp_trop}, and let $\gamma_i$ be an edge of $\SC_i$.
-If $\gamma_1$ and $\gamma_2$ homology class of the torus, any intersection between $\SC_1(\gamma_1)$ and $\SC_2(\gamma_2)$, can be taken to be empty as an intersection of the symplectic surface $C_1$ and $C_2$, since we can just assume we carry disjoint cycles in the same homology class. $\Box$ \end{rmk}
+If the homology classes in the Lagrangian torus fibers associated with the edges $\gamma_1$ and $\gamma_2$ are the same, then any intersection between $\gamma_1$ and $\gamma_2$ can be taken to be empty as an intersection of the symplectic surface $C_1$ and $C_2$, since we can just assume we carry disjoint cycles in the same homology class. $\Box$ \end{rmk}

 We will also need the following: \begin{proposition} Consider a thickened torus $\bT = [-\epsilon , \epsilon ]\times T^2$, as the pre-image of a segment in the regular part of a base of an ATF.
-Let $\alpha$ be a straight cycle in $\{0\} \times T^2$ represented by $v \in H_1(\bT;\Z) \cong H_1(T^2;\Z) \cong \Z^2$, $\beta$ be a cycle in the class $v$ that wraps around once $\alpha$, and $\gamma_\pm$ be a straight cycle in $\{\pm \epsilon\} \times T^2$, represented by $u_\pm$, with $\det u \wedge v = \pm 1$, and $u_- = u_+ - v$.
+Let $\alpha$ be a straight cycle in $\{0\} \times T^2$ represented by $v \in H_1(\bT;\Z) \cong H_1(T^2;\Z) \cong \Z^2$, $\beta$ be a cycle in the class $v$ that wraps around $\alpha$ once, and $\gamma_\pm$ be a straight cycle in $\{\pm \epsilon\} \times T^2$, represented by $u_\pm$, with $\det u_{\pm} \wedge v = \pm 1$, and $u_- = u_+ - v$.

 Then there exists a symplectic pair of pants in the complement in $\bT \setminus \alpha$, with boundary $\gamma_- \cup \beta \cup \gamma_+$.

 \end{proposition}

 \begin{proof} Use the dimer model represented in Figure \ref{fig:Esc_Cap} (b) to build a symplectic surface as in Section \ref{subsec:Local_Int}, making sure that the $0$ level set of the height function ($\rho_2$ in Proposition \ref{prp:local interior}) is disjoint from the straight cycle $\alpha$.
 The end result is depicted in Figure \ref{fig:Esc_Cap} (c). \end{proof}